badgateway/badgateway.net/.github/ISSUE_TEMPLATE/new-face-on-website.md

 ---

 If the new hire is on Github, tag them so they can upload a picture, or share a link to a linkedin or twitter profile that has a good picture.

+Also, ask them which links they want to share on the website, such as twitter, personal website, linkedin.
+Get consent to use these links, not everyone likes this shared.